-This year’s symposium will feature two prominent speakers who will present on pertinent industry topics, including SCADA troubleshooting and SCADA security vulnerability assessments.
-In addition to our keynote, invited, guest and technical speakers, this year’s symposium will feature a forum session to openly discuss automation topics around the utility of the future.
+This year’s symposium will feature two prominent speakers who will present on pertinent industry topics, including Open Secure Automation and HMI Situational Awareness.
+In addition to our keynote, invited, guest and technical speakers, this year’s symposium will feature a forum session to openly discuss automation topics.

 About the Speakers:

 Albert Rooyakkers is the Founder, CTO, and VP of Engineering of Bedrock Automation.
 Albert’s recent technical endeavors include developing parallel processors for video, hybrid propulsion systems for transportation and currently, as a Bedrock founder and CTO, designing and commercializing a revolutionary cyber secure automation platform for the global market.
 In the late 1990’s Albert also lead a team at Invensys Schneider to build the field control and IO platform for IA Series™.
 His global management experience at Maxim Integrated and Invensys Schneider includes Canada, the Middle East, the Far East and more recently in the USA in both Boston and now in Silicon Valley.
 The ongoing work at Bedrock is rapidly realizing an entirely new and innovative cyber ICS architecture called Open Secure Automation, OSA.
 As a measure of the level of innovation in this OSA platform, 75 international patents have been filed and over 20 granted in just the past two years.
 It is an exciting time for automation!
 A user-centric revolution is under way…and this is the most rewarding aspect of his recent career.